eclipse-vertx/vert.x/README.md

 * Vert.x provides real power and simplicity, without being simplistic.
 No more boilerplate or sprawling xml configuration files.

-*If you don't want the whole vert.x platform, vert.x can also be used embedded directly in your Java applications*
+*If you don't want the whole vert.x platform, vert.x can also be used embedded directly in your Java or Groovy applications*

 **Please see the [website](http://vertx.io/) for full documentation and information on vert.x**